Minkowski–Bouligand dimension

-In fractal geometry, the Minkowski–Bouligand dimension, also known as Minkowski dimension or box-counting dimension, is a way of determining the fractal dimension of a set $S$ in a Euclidean space $\R^n$, or more generally in a metric space $(X,d)$.
+In fractal geometry, the Minkowski–Bouligand dimension, also known as Minkowski dimension or box-counting dimension, is a way of determining the fractal dimension of a bounded set $S$ in a Euclidean space $\R^n$, or more generally in a metric space $(X,d)$.
 It is named after the Polish mathematician Hermann Minkowski and the French mathematician Georges Bouligand.

 To calculate this dimension for a fractal $S$, imagine this fractal lying on an evenly spaced grid and count how many boxes are required to cover the set.
 The box-counting dimension is calculated by seeing how this number changes as we make the grid finer by applying a box-counting algorithm.